 Ajay Jain

-Thank you, operator, and good afternoon.
-I’d like to remind everyone that comments made today may include forward-looking statements, which are subject to significant risks and uncertainties that could cause the company’s actual results to differ materially from management’s current expectations.
-These statements speak as of today, and the company undertakes no obligation to update or revise any forward-looking statements to reflect subsequent events, new information or future circumstances.
+Thank you, operator and good afternoon.
+I’d like to remind everyone that comments made today may include forward-looking statements which are subject to significant risks and uncertainties that could cause the company’s actual results to differ materially from management’s current expectations.
+These statements speak as of today and the company undertakes no obligation to update or revise any forward-looking statements to reflect subsequent events, new information or future circumstances.
 Please review the cautionary statements and risk factors contained in the company’s earnings press release and the recent filings with the SEC.

 During the call today, management may refer to certain non-GAAP financial measures.
-A reconciliation between GAAP and non-GAAP financial measures can be found in the company’s earnings press release, which was filed today with the SEC and posted on the Investor Relations section of JOANN’s website at investors.joann.com.
+A reconciliation between GAAP and non-GAAP financial measures can be found in the company’s earnings press release which was filed today with the SEC and posted on the Investor Relations section of JOANN’s website at investors.joann.com.

 On the call today from JOANN are Wade Miquelon, President and Chief Executive Officer; and Tom Dryer, Controller and Interim Chief Financial Officer.
 During the question-and-answer portion of the call, we’ll also be joined by Chris JOANN’s Executive Vice President and Chief Customer Officer.